Info

 Compared to other techniques

-In our article Laser cutting in larger volumes we already compared different production techniques in terms of time to market, freedom of form, suitability for making prototypes and suitability for producing larger volumes.
+In our article Laser cutting in larger volumes, we already compared different production techniques in terms of time to market, freedom of form, suitability for prototyping and suitability for producing larger volumes.

-In terms of costs, there are of course also differences between the different production methods.
+In terms of cost, of course, there are also differences between different production methods.

-In this comparison we assume that you want to have something made from wood or plastic to your own design.
-Do you use wood?
-Then milling and laser cutting are the only options, 3D printing and injection molding of wood is not possible.
+We will assume in this comparison that you want to have something made to your own design out of wood or plastic.
+Are you using wood?
+Then milling and laser cutting are the only options; 3D printing and injection molding of wood are not.

 3D printing